saihon/moji-code/README.md

 * Outputs a table corresponding to the hexadecimal number.
     ```
-    $ moji-code -x 0061 0062 0063
+    $ moji-code -x 0061 62 63
     97 U+0061 a
     98 U+0062 b
     99 U+0063 c
     ```

-* Outputs a correspondence table for the specified range.
+* Outputs a corresponding to the specified range.
     ```
     $ moji-code -r a c
     97 U+0061 a